EarthSpace

 Earth’s shadow extends so far into space that it can touch the moon.
 That’s what a lunar eclipse is.
 It’s the moon within Earth’s shadow.

-When the sun, the Earth and the moon align in space (nearly or perfectly), with the Earth between the sun and moon, then Earth’s shadow falls on the moon’s face.
-That’s when people on Earth see the shadow gradually turn a bright full moon dark in a lunar eclipse.
+When the sun, Earth and moon align in space (nearly or perfectly), with the Earth between the sun and moon, then Earth’s shadow falls on the moon’s face.
+That’s when people on Earth see the shadow gradually turn a bright full moon into a dark lunar eclipse.

 As seen from Earth’s surface, there are typically two or more lunar eclipses every year.
 Some are total, some are partial, some are a subtle kind of eclipse known as penumbral.